bynmboy/ruby-and-rails-basics/README.md

-# Anotações sobre Ruby e Rails
+# Basic of Ruby and Rails

 ### Por Fabio Carneiro